-The Company sells gift cards to customers through its retailers, the Company website and select third parties.
+The Company sells gift cards to customers through its Retailers, the Company website and select third parties.
 The gift cards do not expire.
 A liability is initially established for the value of the gift card when sold.
-Gift card breakage income is recognized ratably over the average redemption period of 18 months based on historical gift card redemption patterns and represents the balance of gift cards for which the Company believes the likelihood of redemption by the customer is remote.
+Gift card breakage income is recognized proportionately as redemption occurs at the approximate monthly redemption rate and represents the balance of gift cards for which the Company believes the likelihood of redemption by the customer is remote.
 The breakage income calculation takes into account any legal obligation to remit the unredeemed portion to relevant jurisdictions.
-During fiscal years 2019, 2018 and 2017, the Company recognized gift card breakage income of \$1.1 million, \$2.1 million and \$0.4 million, respectively, which is included in the accompanying Consolidated Statements of Income in Wholesale revenues in fiscal 2019 and in Other income, net in fiscal 2018 and 2017.
+During fiscal years 2020, 2019 and 2018, the Company recognized gift card breakage income of \$3.4 million, \$1.1 million and \$2.1 million, respectively.
 The Company does not believe there is a reasonable likelihood that there will be a material change in the future estimates or assumptions that we use to record breakage.